The Lunch ProEst. 2020 · The Lunch Pro since 2023

 A Murray's Restaurant waitress in her blue uniform

-But here’s the thing that always tickled me: without fail, after the waitress (always in a smart blue uniform, like a friendly member of the Murray’s Air Force, see above) took our order, she’d ask, “Do you want muffins or rolls?”
-At home, bread with dinner was rarely served —muffins?
+But here is the thing that always tickled me: without fail, after the waitress (always in a smart blue uniform, like a friendly member of the Murray’s Air Force) took our order, she would ask, “Do you want muffins or rolls?”
+At home, bread with dinner was rarely served.
+Muffins?
 Muffins were strictly breakfast territory.
-I mean, who pairs a bran muffin with “Chicken in the Basket?
-It seemed like culinary sacrilege!
+I mean, who pairs a bran muffin with Chicken in the Basket?
+It seemed like culinary sacrilege.
+They typically offered two types: bran muffins and corn muffins.
+It was not until I was a teenager that I realized there were no kernels of corn in the corn muffins, and I would have them instead of bran when they ran out later in the day.
+Most locations in Montreal closed at 8:30 PM.

 Growing Up with Murray’s Bran Muffins